tibbben/indigenous-cartography/syllabus.md

 #### *Week 2 (Jan.
 24 - Jan.
 26): Ancestral Cartographies*

 > On ancestral Indigenous cartographic practice outside of the context of anglophile/western geography.
+This week will include the first ArcGIS Online session to introduce some map making tools.

 -   Ancestral Indigenous mapping practice
 -   Oral traditions and Indigenous geography